zhiyuanshi/intersection/README.md

     rake watch

+To see what else you can do (in case you live in the year 3000):

+    rake -T

 ## Note for viewing the PDF

 The default PDF viewer on Ubuntu, evince, renders PDF poorly.
 Google Chrome does